szelongq/tp/docs/UserGuide.md

 title: User Guide
 ---

-HeRon is a desktop application for HR managers to assist in managing HR administrative tasks such as tracking leaves and offs, calculating pay and updating payroll information.
+HeRon is a desktop application for HR managers to assist in managing HR administrative tasks such as tracking leave and offs, calculating pay and updating payroll information.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you are a fast typer, HeRon can get your tasks done faster as compared to traditional GUI apps.

 * Table of Contents